blacktop/ipsw/www/docs/guides/decompiler.md

 ### Claude (Anthropic)

 You must signup for and buy some API credits from https://console.anthropic.com/login first.
 Then generate an API key and put it in your environment as `ANTHROPIC_API_KEY` and `ipsw` will auto-detect this and use it via the `--llm claude` provider.

+### Gemini (Google AI)

+Head to https://aistudio.google.com/apikey login and create an API key and put it in your environment as `GEMINI_API_KEY` and `ipsw` will auto-detect this and use it via the `--llm gemini` provider.

 ### Ollama (local LLMs)